kristoferlund/ic-siws/README.md

 ## Future Plans

 The project is still in active development.
-Before using `ic-siwe` in production, I would like to do a more formal security audit.
+Before using `ic-siws` in production, I would like to do a more formal security audit.

-Also, I want to integrate SIWE into more demo applications, ideally some wallet application.
+Also, I want to integrate SIWS into more demo applications, ideally some wallet application.

 Most likely, there are features missing in the current implementation.
-If you have any ideas or requests for features, please let me know by [opening an issue](https://github.com/kristoferlund/ic-siwe/issues).
+If you have any ideas or requests for features, please let me know by [opening an issue](https://github.com/kristoferlund/ic-siws/issues).